ignacioola/insights/README.md

 ### Insights#select(fn)

-Selects all the nodes that match the given function.
+Selects all the nodes that for wich `fn` result evaluates to `true`.

 ### Insights#focus(fn)

-Focuses the graph on only one node that matches `fn`.
+Focuses the graph on the first node for wich `fn` result evaluates to `true`.

 ### Insights#selectByText(text, options)